ronrest/teecha/README.md

 The structure assumed is as follows:

 A **lesson** is a small byte-sized concept that can be taught in a short video or section of tutorial.
-It should prefereable only cover one concept.
+Prefereably it should  only cover one concept.

 A **module** is a logically coherent set of lessons intended to teach some